GVSU Art Gallery, 1121 Performing Arts Center:

 My Ol Man by Patricia Polacco: A Children's Book from Concept to Completion

 On loan from the Muskegon Museum of Art

 Monday, January 7 Friday, February 1, 2008 - Original studies and final illustrations from the book My Ol' Man by author and illustrator, Patricia Polacco's book that tells the story of the artist's father, William Barber, who was a fun-loving, flimflamming, traveling salesman and captured her colorful memories of summers spent in Lansing, Michigan.
 This collection of works demonstrated Polacco's ability to weave engaging personal narratives from words and art, from concept to completion.

 Shifting Scale: Sarah Lindley and Norwood Viviano

-For over ten years, Sarah Lindley and Norwood Viviano have explored related themes within their studio practices while working in a shared studio.
-“Shifting Scale” brings two bodies of work, Poppenhuis Rendering by Lindley and First Generation Artifacts by Viviano, into the same exhibition space for the first time.
-These bodies of work, based on Dutch Cabinet Houses and Italian American heirlooms, highlight a transformation of image and material, raising questions of gender, class, handwork and the legacy of collections.
+February 14 - March 28, 2008 - For over ten years, Sarah Lindley and Norwood Viviano have explored related themes within their studio practices while working in a shared studio.
+Shifting Scale brought two bodies of work, Poppenhuis Rendering by Lindley and First Generation Artifacts by Viviano, into the same exhibition space for the first time.
+These bodies of work, based on Dutch Cabinet Houses and Italian American heirlooms, highlighted a transformation of image and material, raised questions of gender, class, handwork and the legacy of collections.

 Function or Submarine: New Work by Hoon Lee